 Edward Hall certainly kept his eyes on Robert’s railway or perhaps, like me, he was just partial to Ramsdell Hall.
 William Lowndes still owned Ramsdell Hall and lived less than a mile away at Old House Green.
 I read somewhere on the web that Robert “eventually purchased Little Ramsdell Hall, a striking Georgian building overlooking the Macclesfield Canal”.
 I don’t know if William would have laughed or cried at this!
 Mow Cop Station itself was opened in 1848, so these were exciting times.

 The end of an era but there were many young Williamsons to continue the family tradition.
-Robert Junior had lost his young wife Maria, after the birth of their fourth child, and the 1871 census finds him with his children to bring up alone, albeit with the help of six servants still.
-By the 1881 census the children are all in Lancashire, and Robert has also died in his fifties.
-Thomas disappeared from records and may also have died.
+Robert Junior had lost his young wife Maria, after the birth of their 4th child, and the 1871 census finds him with his children to bring up alone, albeit with the help of six servants still.
+His brother Thomas had also died - in 1863, and buried at Newchapel Parish Church on Nov 5.
+By the 1881 census Robert's children are all in Lancashire, and Robert has also died.
+See the censuses below for Robert's family.
 Hugh and Edward continued to live at Ramsdell Hall with three servants.
 The Hall had never been so quiet.

 But at last, in 1877, Hugh got married in Croydon, London.
 He was now in his mid-50s and Ramsdell Hall had its first mistress for thirty five years.
 Mary Williamson was sixteen years younger than Hugh, now fifty-six, and they employed a staff of six at the Hall.
 They didn’t have any children, so Ramsdell would have to wait for the Chaddock-Lowndes for the patter of tiny feet.
-Edward moved on to Hulme Walfield, and in 1891, he seemed to conjure up a family of four from nowhere, all in their teens and with Edward still single.
-The Williamsons were a law unto themselves when it came to census returns.
-Some gave a different birth place each census and in a ten year census period, they might advance twelve years, or just seven.
-Rarely the correct ten!
-John died in 1883, leaving Mary a widow.
+Edward moved on to Hulme Walfield, and remained single as the Census returns for 1881 and 1891 record.
+John Williamson died in 1883, leaving Mary a widow.

 The era of the Williamsons at Ramsdell was over, but remarkably, their fifty year tenure was far greater than any Lowndes incumbency.
 The Chaddock-Lowndes would see thirty years at the Hall before it passed out of the family hands forever.